-Does pes this financial product have a sustainable investment objective? •• □ Yes •• ⊠ No It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy ☐ with a social objective It will make a minimum of sustainable investments with a social objective: [insert %] It promotes E/S characteristics, but will not make any sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.
+Environmenta l and/or social characteristics -------------- ---------- -------- ----------------- nomic activity that tributes to an $\bullet \bullet$ □ Yes ⊠ No ironmental or social ective, provided that the estment does not ifficantly harm any ironmental or social ective and that the It will make a minimum of sustainable investments with an environmental objective:% It promotes Environmental/Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of % of sustainable investments estee companies follow d governance ctices. in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the B EU Taxonomy is a sification system laid in economic activities that do not qualify as environmentally sustainable under the Taxonomy In in Regulation (EU) 20/852 establishing a of environmentally itainable economic ivities.
+That ulation does not lay EU Taxonomy with an environmental objective in economic activities that do not qualify a environmentally sustainable under the Taxonomy n a list of socially tainable economic vities.
+Sustainable □ with a social objective estments with an ironmental objective ht be aligned with the onomy or not.
+It will make a minimum of sustainable investments with a social objective: [insert %] It promotes E/S characteristics, but will no r make any sustainable investments indicators measure how the environmental or social characteristics promoted by the financial product are attained.
 The Sub-Fund may invest in underlying investment funds and in direct equity and debt securities of corporate and sovereign issuers.
 When investing in underlying investment funds, the sections below in this disclosure under the heading 'Underlying Fund Portfolio' shall apply.
 When investing in corporate issuers, the sections below in this disclosure under the heading 'Corporate Portfolio' shall apply.
 When investing in sovereign issuers, the sections below in this disclosure under the heading 'Sovereign Portfolio' shall apply.